Take advantage of your equity to finance investments, home improvements or even a much-deserved holiday.

 What are the Disadvantages of Line of Credit Loans

-The other disadvantage is for people that do not budget their money well.
-The flexibility of a line of credit loan and the non-traditional payment structure makes it hard for people who are not financially organized to pay back the loan as stated in the terms agreement.
+The other disadvantage is that these types of loans are not suited for people that do not budget their money well.
+The flexibility of a line of credit loan and the non-traditional payment structure makes it hard for people who are not financially organised to pay back the loan as stated in the terms agreement.
 This is especially so because the monthly payment is not always the same from month to month.

 Your monthly minimum repayment is shown on your statement as being only the amount of interest charged on the amount you owe.
 This makes it far too easy for many people to pay only the amount required without making additional payments to reduce the overall balance.

 Add to this the ease of accessing funds whenever you want them, and it's easy to see why some people end up owing exactly the same amount of money they originally borrowed.
 If you know you're not good with your money and you struggle with the self-discipline needed to keep making voluntary repayments into your line of credit mortgage, perhaps another loan type will be more suited to you.

 How to use a Line of Credit or Home Equity Loan to Invest

 The first thing an investor learns is that it takes money to make money, but what many people don't know is that they can tap into money they didn't even know they had: the equity in their house.
 Take, for instance, a home that is worth $400,000 with a mortgage of $250,000.
 There is $150,000 worth of equity in that home.
 This is a great sum of money to use for investing in such things as property investments.
 A successful property investor will get into the market and continuously grow their investments while using very little out of pocket money.